MorphoCloud/MorphoCloudWorkflow/README.md

 10. Install the GitHub command line tool following [these instructions](https://github.com/cli/cli/blob/trunk/docs/install_linux.md).

+11. Create the `docker` group and add instance user.

+    ```bash
+    sudo usermod -aG docker $USER
+    ```

+    This grants the current user access to Docker without needing `sudo` and prevents errors such as _"Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock"_

-11. Install and register the GitHub runner:
+12. Install and register the GitHub runner:

     Follow these steps to install and register a GitHub runner: